gmontana/BREST/README.md

 ![BREST logo](brest_logo.png)
 # BREST (Breast cancer Risk Evaluation model from Screening Tests)
-This application is intended for research purposes only.
-It is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the guidance of a qualified healthcare provider with any questions you may have regarding medical decisions.

 ## Introduction
-Breast cancer is one of the most common cancers in women globally.
-Early detection and accurate risk prediction can significantly improve patient outcomes.
-This project utilises advanced deep learning techniques to estimate the risk of breast cancer from mammograms with a negative screening outcome.
+Breast cancer is one of the most common cancers in women globally, and early detection is key to improving patient outcomes.
+BREST (Breast cancer Risk Evaluation model from Screening Tests) is a deep learning model that assesses the 3-year risk of breast cancer using screening mammograms.

-We trained BREST in three incremental phases, each increasing the task complexity:
+The development of BREST was guided by the "better CAD, better risk" hypothesis: a more accurate computer-aided diagnosis (CAD) model can be adapted to create a more effective risk prediction model.
+To achieve this, BREST was first trained as a cancer detection algorithm and then fine-tuned for 3-year risk assessment.
+The entire development and validation process exclusively used data from the English NHS Breast Screening Programme, sourced from the OPTIMAM Mammography Image Database (OMI-DB).

+The purpose of this repository is to provide the source code for BREST, ensuring full transparency and enabling further research.
+The model's development and validation are detailed in our accompanying paper, the key results of which are summarised below.

+## Model Architecture
+BREST employs a ResNeXt-50 convolutional neural network (CNN) as its backbone to extract features from mammograms.
+To capture a comprehensive view of the screening episode, it integrates a multi-view feature fusion mechanism adapted from Attentional Feature Fusion (AFF).
+This approach first fuses the features from the CC and MLO views of each breast, and then merges the resulting breast-level representations to create a holistic view of the entire screening episode.

+### Curriculum Learning
+The model was trained using a three-phase curriculum learning strategy, which incrementally increases task complexity:
-Phase 1: We fine-tuned a pre-trained ResNeXt-50, using image patches from annotated regions of interest (ROIs).
-Cropping mammograms around lesion bounding boxes focuses the model on clear examples of abnormality, establishing a strong initial representation for cancer detection.
+1.  **Patch-Level Training:** A pre-trained ResNeXt-50 is fine-tuned on image patches extracted from expert-annotated regions of interest (ROIs).
+This phase focuses the model on clear examples of abnormalities.

-Phase 2: We added two more ResNeXt layers and trained on full mammogram images for CAD.
-We then fine-tuned this CAD model on risk data (MP, CIP) to produce a dedicated risk-prediction model.
-Transitioning from local ROIs to whole images teaches the model to contextualise smaller lesions within the broader mammographic field.
+2.  **Full-Image CAD Training:** Additional layers are added to the network, and it is trained on full mammogram images for the cancer detection task.
+This teaches the model to contextualise lesions within the entire mammogram.

-Phase 3: We introduced one additional ResNeXt layer and integrated AFF.
-This final architecture, trained on multi-view screening episodes, leverages fused features to capture bilateral and multi-view information.
-Depending on the dataset (CAD or risk), this final model can predict either disease presence or future cancer risk.

-Two BREST variants (BREST-CAD and BREST-risk) were trained respectively for (computer-aided) detection (CAD) and cancer risk prediction, using the same architectural backbone.
+3.  **Multi-View Risk Prediction:** The feature fusion mechanism is integrated, and the model is fine-tuned on multi-view screening episodes to predict 3-year cancer risk.

+Two final models are available: **BREST-CAD** for cancer detection and **BREST-Risk** for risk prediction.

+## Validation and Performance
+The BREST model was rigorously evaluated using case-control studies from five screening sites within the English NHS programme.
+The data was divided into independent training, internal validation, and external validation sets.
+The external validation included **7,596 women** (1,899 cancer cases).

+### Performance vs. Mirai
+BREST's performance was benchmarked against the Mirai algorithm.
+In the external validation cohort, BREST achieved an **Area Under the Curve (AUC) of 0.727** compared to Mirai's AUC of 0.700; this difference is statistically significant (p < 0.001).

+### Subgroup and Risk Stratification Analysis
+-   **Subgroup Analysis:** BREST demonstrated strong and consistent performance across various subgroups, including different cancer sizes, grades, and ER-status.
+Performance was highest for predicting future large, ER-positive, and grade 1-2 cancers.
+-   **Risk Stratification:** In the context of a screening population, the model showed strong risk stratification capabilities.
+The top 1% of individuals identified as high-risk by BREST had an estimated Positive Predictive Value (PPV) of **5.3%**, corresponding to a relative risk of 6.6 compared to the average.

+### Ablation Study
+An ablation study confirmed the value of each component of the training strategy.
+Fine-tuning the base CAD model for risk prediction and integrating multi-view fusion progressively and significantly improved the model's performance at each step.

 ## Project Structure
-The repository is organized as follows:
+The repository is organised as follows:

 - **data/**: Contains scripts for data pre-processing and example metadata.
   - `dicom-to-processed-PNG.py`: Converts DICOM files to PNG format.